-Deception technology or ‘distributed deception platforms’ are a hot topic today, with most CISOs road-mapping the technology into their evaluations and budgets.
+Distributed Deception Platforms are a hot topic today.
+Most CISOs are thinking of implementing deception technology or road-mapping it into their evaluations and budgets.
 The promises sound great:

 - Full kill-chain coverage with low false positives

 - Lateral movement / privilege escalation detection of humans and malware

 Unfortunately, due to the unique secretive nature of deception (after all, you may not want people to know about it), there’s precious little information on how a security team can implement deception tecnology successfully and make it useful.

 If you’re being pushed to power-up a sleek appliance and kiss your cybersecurity woes goodbye, don’t believe the marketing hype — that’s not going to happen.